 Carnegie Mellon University maintains a strong commitment to campus safety and security.
 Exterior lighting and landscape control is a critical part of that commitment.
 Representatives from various campus departments conduct security surveys to identify areas throughout the campus where lighting appears to be inadequate or that may require additional landscape control.
 University Police personnel assess the physical condition of campus facilities (including landscaping, grounds keeping and outdoor lighting) on their regular patrols of university property.
-If lights are discovered to be out or dim, officers report the condition to a police dispatcher who will initiate an online work order, which is acted upon by a Facilities Management Services (FMS) representative usually within 24 hours or the next business day.
-All members of the campus community are encouraged to report deficient physical conditions to FMS by phone at 8-2910/412-268-2910, via the campus intranet (see www.cmu.edu/fms/service-requests.html) or by calling University Police.
+If lights are discovered to be out or dim, officers report the condition to a police dispatcher who will initiate an online work order, which is acted upon by a Facilities Management and Campus Services (FMCS) representative usually within 24 hours or the next business day.
+All members of the campus community are encouraged to report deficient physical conditions to FMCS by phone at 8-2910/412-268-2910, via the campus intranet (see www.cmu.edu/fms/service-requests.html) or by calling University Police.

-University Police and representatives from the FMS locksmith shop work together to respond to inoperative locking mechanisms.
-Community members are encouraged to promptly report any locking mechanism deficiency to the FMS Service Response Center (8-2910/412-268-2910) or to University Police (8-2323/412-268-2323).
+University Police and representatives from the FMCS locksmith shop work together to respond to inoperative locking mechanisms.
+Community members are encouraged to promptly report any locking mechanism deficiency to the FMCS Service Response Center (8-2910/412-268-2910) or to University Police (8-2323/412-268-2323).

-Facilities Management Services is available 24 hours a day, seven days a week via 412-268-2910.
+FMCS is available 24 hours a day, seven days a week via 412-268-2910.
 Maintenance personnel are on-site at all times to respond to calls for emergency maintenance service regarding unsafe facility conditions or those raising concerns for personal safety and property protection.
 These conditions may include unsafe steps or handrails, unsafe roadways on campus and unsecured equipment.
-An FMS representative can usually respond to the site of the emergency request within 30 minutes of the report regardless of the time of day.
+An FMCS representative can usually respond to the site of the emergency request within 30 minutes of the report regardless of the time of day.

-All unsafe conditions relating to student residence areas should be directed to Housing Services in person at the Housing Services office located on the ground floor of Margaret Morrison Storefront (5134 Margaret Morrison Street), by phone to 8-2139/412-268-2139 during business hours, 8:30 a.m.-5 p.m., Monday through Friday (excluding holidays and breaks).
-After hours, unsafe conditions and emergencies should be reported to 8-2910/412-268-2910.
+All unsafe conditions relating to student residence areas should be directed to Housing Services in person at the Housing Services office located at the Residence on Fifth (4700 Fifth Avenue), by phone to 8-2139/412-268-2139 during business hours, 8:30 a.m.-5 p.m., Monday through Friday (excluding holidays and breaks).
+After hours, unsafe conditions and emergencies should be reported to FMCS at 8-2910/412-268-2910.